 By Richard O. Davies, distinguished history professor emeritus

-"The Main Event: Boxing in Nevada from the Mining Camps to the Las Vegas Strip" can be found at the Nevada Wolf Shop, Amazon and local and online bookstores.
+"The Main Event: Boxing in Nevada from the Mining Camps to the Las Vegas Strip" can be found at the Nevada Wolf Shop.

 Working on Earth: Class and Environmental Justice

 Edited by Christina Robertson and Stephanie Witt, University Press

 This collection of essays examines the relationship between environmental injustice and the exploitation of working-class people.
 Twelve scholars from the fields of environmental humanities and the humanistic social sciences explore connections between the current and unprecedented rise of environmental degradation, economic inequality, and widespread social injustice in the United States and Canada.

 Water Politics in Northern Nevada: A Century of Struggle, Second Edition